KsCentry/stat628_mod2_gp9/README.md

 -   **image/**: This folder contains figures, images, and tables generated throughout the analysis.

--   **summary.pdf**: A two-page PDF summarizing the findings and key results from the analysis and prediction model.
+-   **executive_summary.pdf**: A two-page PDF summarizing the findings and key results from the analysis and prediction model.

--   **presentation_slides.pdf**: The final presentation slides providing an overview of the project, methodology, and results.
+-   **Body fat.pptx**: The final presentation slides providing an overview of the project, methodology, and results.

 ### How to Use the Code